-The business model reflects how the Group manages the assets in order to generate cash flows.
-That is, whether the Group's objective is solely to collect contractual cash flows from the asset, to realize cash flows from the sale of assets, or both to collect contractual cash flows and cash flows from the sale of assets.
-Financial assets that are held for trading or managed on a fair value basis will be measured at FVTPI
+The business model reflects how the Company manages the assets in order to generate cash flows.
+That is, whether the Company's objective is solely to collect contractual cash flows from the asset, to realize cash flows from the sale of assets.
+Financial assets that are held for trading or managed on a fair value basis will be measured at FVTPL.

-The Group's approach is to perform the business model assessment consistently with its operating model and the information provided to key management personnel.
-In making the above assessment, the Group will consider a number of factors including:
+The Company's approach is to perform the business model assessment consistently with its operating model and the information provided to key management personnel.
+In making the above assessment, the Company will consider a number of factors including:

-- the stated policies and objectives for each portfolio; - how the performance of each portfolio is evaluated and reported; - · the risks associated with the performance of the business model and how those risks are managed; - how managers are compensated: - past experience on how the cash flows from those portfolios were collected and how the Group's stated objective for managing the financial assets is achieved; and - the frequency, volume and timing of sales in prior periods, the reasons for such sales and expectations about future sales activity.
+- · the stated policies and objectives for each portfolio; - · how the performance of each portfolio is evaluated and reported; - the risks associated with the performance of the business model and how those risks are managed; - · how managers are compensated; - past experience on how the cash flows from those portfolios were collected and how the Company's stated objective for managing the financial assets is achieved; and - the frequency, volume and timing of sales in prior periods, the reasons for such sales and expectations about future sales activity.
 Irrespective of their frequency and value, sales due to an increase in the financial assets' credit risk and sales made due to liquidity needs in case of an unexpected stress case scenario, are consistent with a hold-to-collect business model.